ismaproco/arcade-game/README.md

 Reset the player position when a collision is detected, the player position is stored in the stage, and there is a default position, so the reset will determine the right location for the reset.

 #Extra Mile!

 - Create a player life counter indicator, the player start with a number of lifes and they decrease if  a collision is detected.
+[Complete]
+This was done using a player property indicating the number of lifes, and this property was read by the Dashboard and the information its shown in it.

 - Create more enemies that move faster that the others. and some of them with diferent sizes.
 - Add a items to pick at the top of the stage.
 - Win points for every picked item that is returned to the right basket.